Notable People

 That is the thread that connects tuberculosis control, anti-smoking policy, epidemic response, blood-pressure treatment, and food regulation.

-He built his career in places where public health had to work in real time
+He built his career in places where public health had to work under pressure

 Resolve to Save Lives' biography of Frieden lays out the institutional arc cleanly.
 He led New York City's tuberculosis control program in the 1990s, worked on tuberculosis control with the World Health Organization in India, served as New York City health commissioner from 2002 to 2009, led the CDC from 2009 to 2017, and has run Resolve to Save Lives since 2017.